mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 To develop the study plan, I focused initial stakeholder conversations around three main questions:
 * What decisions are we trying to make with research insights?
 * What questions are most crucial to address?
-* What questions are within our current and future capabilities to answer?
+* What questions are within the team's current and future capabilities to answer?
 What would we need in order to address these questions?

 Because the company was bullish about this feature and were pushing an aggressive development timeline, we decided to pursue research on how parents navigated existing shared online account spaces, and what assurances they needed to feel comfortable with their teen freelancing online.